mroderick/buster-source-files-limit-bug/README.md

 There seems to be a limit to how many source files BusterJS can load for running tests in browsers.

+This was discovered in Buster v0.6.0

+`buster --version`

+=> Buster.JS version 0.6.0 Beta 4

 That limit seems to be ~425.

 For running tests in node, up to 10,000 files have been loaded succesfully (yes, it takes a while).